About Pamidronate (Aredia®)

 - Dentures should be checked for proper fit.

 - Brush your teeth after meals and at bedtime with a soft brush.
-Floss gently once a day.
-If your gums bleed, talk with your healthcare team to see if you can continue to floss.
+Ask your care team if you are able to floss, and if you are, floss gently once a day.

 - Check your teeth and gums in a mirror daily for any sores, swelling, loose teeth, pain or numbness, or other changes and report these to your dentist or oncology team immediately.